 Program of Study—24 semester credits

-Students must earn an overall GPA of 2.5 or better in all courses taken for the certificate, including the internship.
+Students must earn an overall GPA of 2.6 or better in all courses taken for the certificate.
+Non-human development majors are required to complete any course prerequisites.

 To learn which courses below are offered for the upcoming semester, please review the WSU Schedules of Classes, and look for the Global Campus offering.